beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_sensors_over_time_3230_30}
-    \caption{A snapshot of the sensor values as gesture 8 was being performed.
+    \caption[short caption todo]{A snapshot of the sensor values as gesture 8 was being performed.
     The line plot and heatmap show the same data.
 The lines on the line plot are coloured based on the axis of the sensor: X-axis in red, Y-axis in green, Z-axis in blue.
 The line plot clearly shows an increase in the X, Y,